NOC-MDP/ReSow-Ceeds-V4/docs/AdminGuide.md

 data-layers.tsx containing each layer.
 Categories can have one or more layers.
 Please see adding new layers section for more information.

-Layers can also be set to be interactive and downloadable depending on the requirements of the layer.
+Layers can also be set to be interactive and down-loadable depending on the requirements of the layer.
+If the layer has an legend, e.g. raster layer then a legend can also be enabled.
-The next sections describe the two types of layer and define interactive and downloadable with respect to a layer.
+The next sections describe the two types of layer and define interactive and down-loadable with respect to a layer.

 ### Map Layers
 These are elements of the base map, they can be enabled and disabled as needed from the map layers tab.